Niha-66/railway-ticket-cp-problem/qwen/conversations.md

 <https://chat.qwen.ai/s/f5c42923-713e-4b62-bfbe-e945362eee81?fev=0.2.81>

 Result:
-Failed on test cases because ...
+Failed on test case 1.
+The generated solution did not produce the expected output for this edge case.

 ---